Heading into next storm system, Sacramento region still recovering from last week

 Residents in nearby Point Pleasant were allowed to return Tuesday, three days after they received an evacuation advisory.

-Robinson said he doesn’t expect the upcoming rain to hit the area as hard last week, but nothing is definite.
+Robinson said he doesn’t expect the upcoming rain to hit the area as hard as it did last week, but nothing is definite.

 “These levees have been pounded and the ground is soaked,” Robinson said.
 “We need residents to stay on alert whether you live near a levee or an area that’s been flooded before.”